 Once a landlord-tenant relationship is established, both parties to the lease obtain certain rights and responsibilities.
 For example, as a landlord, you obtain the right to enter the rental unit to carry out important landlord duties.
 However, you must balance your exercising this right with your tenant’s right to peace and quiet living.

-These legal rights exist regardless of the terms outlined in the lease agreement.
-If the landlord or tenant fails to provide the opposite party with their rights, it is grounds for a poor Landlord-Tenant relationship.
+These legal rights exist regardless of the terms outlined in the lease.
+If the landlord or tenant fails to provide the opposite party with their rights for the tenancy, it is grounds for a poor Landlord-Tenant relationship.

-This article will help you learn about the basics of Landlord-Tenant Laws in Florida and allow you to prevent potential misunderstandings or legal issues throughout your time as a landlord.
+This article will help you learn about the basics of Florida landlord-tenant provisions and allow you to prevent potential misunderstandings or legal issues throughout your time as a landlord.

 Required Landlord Disclosures in Florida